Forensic and Counter Fraud Services

 Our research and data

 Crowe and the Centre for Counter Fraud Studies manage the largest databases in the world concerning the nature and cost of fraud.
-These contain nineteen years of data concerning 558 loss measurement exercises from many countries and across 40 types of expenditure with a total value of £13.27 trillion.
+These contain 19 years of data concerning 558 loss measurement exercises from many countries and across 40 types of expenditure with a total value of £13.27 trillion.

 We also manage the largest existing database concerning fraud resilience (the government-accepted measure of protection against fraud) with data from over 1200 organisations and across most sectors.